-The College is required by North Carolina General Statute 147-77 to deposit any funds collected or received that belong to the State of North Carolina with the State Treasurer or with a depository institution in the name of the State Treasurer.
-All funds of the College, other than those required to be deposited with the State Treasurer, are deposited in board-designated official depositories and are required to be collateralized in accordance with North Carolina General Statute 115D-58.7.
+Deposits - The College is required by North Carolina General Statute 147-77 to deposit any funds collected or received that belong to the State of North Carolina with the State Treasurer or with a depository institution in the name of the State Treasurer.
+All funds of the College, other than those required to be deposited with the State Treasurer, are deposited in board-designated official depositories and are required to be collateralized in accordance with North Carolina Statute 115D-58.7.
 Official depositories may be established with any bank, savings and loan association, or trust company whose principal office is located in North Carolina.
 Also, the College may establish time deposit accounts, money market accounts, and certificates of deposit.
-The amount shown on the Statement of Net Position as cash and cash equivalents includes cash on hand totaling \$903.00, and deposits in private financial institutions with a carrying value of \$10,000.00 and a bank balance of \$10,000.00.
+Cash on hand at June 30, 2019 was \$519.00.
+The carrying amount of the College's deposits not with the State Treasurer was \$121,027.01 and the bank balance was \$125,294.84.